By: Lisa Schachne & Kevin Sherman

 ***Each termination is unique and as such, in the event you believe the termination of an employee may escalate you should contact an attorney for advice.

-The above is authored by Lisa Schachne, Shareholder and Executive Vice-President and Kevin Sherman, Associate Counsel.
+The above is authored by Lisa Schachne, Shareholder and Executive Vice-President and Kevin Sherman, Senior Counsel.
 Both Lisa and Kevin have substantial experience in employment advice and counsel and employment litigation in California and New York.